chloenott/chloenott/README.md

-What am I currently doing?
+What am I currently working on?
 Grass.

 https://youtu.be/ZvhekjpljcI